TJC1996/worldcup-prediction/agent-prompts/daily-agent-prompt.md

     injury in passing.
   - Head-to-head record, last 10 years
   - Venue, rest days since last match, travel distance since last match
+  - Each squad's average age (full squad, or starting eleven if already confirmed at the time of this search).
+This is descriptive context only — there is no established rule that a younger or older squad reliably wins, so it belongs in "key_factors" as color, never as a reason to shift the probability.
+  - Referee assignment for the match, if officially confirmed, plus that referee's card-issuance rate in this tournament specifically (not domestic league career stats, which don't transfer reliably to World Cup officiating standards).
+Also retrieve each team's own cards/fouls per match so far this tournament.
+Record general findings in "referee_check" regardless of outcome.
+General card/foul volume is informational only and must never move adjusted_probability on its own — it belongs in "key_factors" as context on match-day style (free kicks, stoppages, foul-heavy pace), never as a reason to adjust the probability.

+    The one narrow exception: if a specific team has a notably elevated red-card or second-yellow-card rate this tournament AND the assigned referee has a notably elevated dismissal rate this tournament, that combination is a real, citable risk that one team specifically faces an elevated chance of playing a portion of the match a man down.
+    Record this in "referee_check.red_card_risk_asymmetry_found" and
+    treat it the same as a weather or altitude asymmetry below: a legitimate, narrow reason to move the probability — but ONLY for this specific red-card/dismissal risk, never for general card or foul volume alone.
   - Forecast weather at the match venue for kickoff time (temperature, heat index, precipitation).
 Record what you found in "weather_check" regardless of whether it ends up mattering.
 Only treat weather as a